roastercode/MAAS/README.md

 	- Will grab the MUSSH source code (gplv2) to run it in MAAS
 	- It will load installation of needed dependencies of plugins
     - It will send all needed file on remote machines
+    - It will execute command and plugin on remote target
+    - It will bring back all actions log to the admin

 ### What it does: